S E R V I C E S

 J A Y ' S S E R V I C E S

-If you need an excellent speaker for your conference, convention, or planning meeting, Jay Augustine has almost two decades of exceptional experience in bringing crowds to their feet and leaving them fulfilled by a thought-provoking and action-oriented message.
-As a college student at Howard University, he was a national oratorical champion of the Alpha Phi Alpha Fraternity, Inc. In law school, he successfully argued before the Louisiana Supreme Court to win the prestigious Tulane Moot Court Competition, and as a seminarian he was the inaugural recipient of the Kendall K. McCabe Liturgical Preaching Award at United Theological Seminary.
+As a college student he was the national oratorical champion of Alpha Phi Alpha Fraternity, Inc. In law school, he successfully argued before the Louisiana Supreme Court to win the prestigious Tulane Moot Court Competition, and as a seminarian he was the inaugural recipient of the Kendall K. McCabe Liturgical Preaching Award at United Theological Seminary.

 Preaching and Worship

 As an ordained minister and seasoned pastor in the African Methodist Episcopal Church, Dr. Augustine’s biblical hermeneutic employs liberation theology in making liturgical services and preaching historically rich, but contemporarily applicable.
 His theology of equality stems from the social ethic that God loves ALL God’s children.
 Consequently, his preaching and worship styles reflect that fundamental theology of inclusion.
 As a social justice preacher who finds comfort in the prophetic domain, his #SocialJusticeSunday worship experiences as St. Joseph AME Church have attracted thousands including, Kamala Harris, a then-candidate for the presidency of the United States, and Andrew Young, former mayor of Atlanta and U.S. Ambassador to the United Nations.